Home

 The legacy of baseball passed to the Latin American countries and the Pacific Rim Nations is a testimony of the presence of the Marines and Marine Corps Baseball. with a hearty Semper Fi to all you veteran Jarheads.

-I'll just bet you that Paul Hemphill, a noted writer, and a baseball player could fill a notebook with personal anecdotes of Woodlawn High School baseball history, as well as local sandlot playing around Birmingham.
+I'll just bet you that the late Paul Hemphill, as a noted writer, and a baseball player filled many a notebook with personal anecdotes of Woodlawn High School baseball history, as well as local sandlot playing around Birmingham.

-Since Paul is also War Eagle through and through orange and blue, his Auburn Tiger's baseball memories and history is, I'm sure, most enlightening.
+Since Paul was also War Eagle Orange and Blue through and through, his Auburn Tiger's baseball memories and history is, I'm sure without a doubt, most enlightening.

 The natural, cohesive atmosphere of the baseball team communities, comprised of Mining towns, Steel and Cotton Mill Villages, saw baseball flourish, as these towns and citizenry loved their American Legion Baseball and supported the local American Legion teams.

-Young boys and girls yearned to become a part of this activity and competed with fierce vigor while playing this game of baseball and becoming a local hero by their feats.
+Throughout baseball history young boys and girls yearned to become a part of this baseball history legacy activity have competed with fierce vigor while playing this game of baseball and becoming a local hero by their feats.

-Baseball's local history accounts will become a large part of their legacy and community lore to enjoy throughout their lives.
+Local baseball history filled with heroic accomplishments of the playing heroes accounts will become a large part of their legacy and community lore to enjoy throughout their lives.

 The game of baseball throughout its history has proven that the use of the baseball lingo or vocabulary as well as the batting order structure and strategy are items for which most all fans and certainly all the players universally understand.